 - Homework policy: Assigned problems will be announced at least one week before the set is due.
 Late homework will be penalized if accepted. - There will be no makeup exams or quizzes.
-A valid excuse for a missed exam can only be obtained before the exam. - We will use the Learning Catalytics in this course.
-You need to purchase a subscription online and bring a web-enabled device to every lecture. - I trust every student in this course to fully comply with all of the provisions of the UVa honor system.
-Alleged honor violations, if brought to my attention, may be forwarded to the Honor Committee. - Success in this course is possible for every single student through being diligent, working thoughtfully and seeking help when one needs it.
+A valid excuse for a missed exam can only be obtained before the exam. - I trust every student in this course to fully comply with all of the provisions of the UVa honor system.
+Alleged honor violations, if brought to my attention, may be forwarded to the Honor Committee. - Success in this course is possible for every single student through being diligent, working thoughtfully, and seeking help when one needs it.
 However the material of this class can be challenging at times.
 If you find yourself struggling come see me or the TA during our respective office hours or contact me through some other means.
-I want to help you succeed in this class; seek me out if you are in need of help.
+I want to help you succeed in this class!